liberu-ui/tables/README.md

 ## Usage

-Unless where specified otherwise, the components can be used outside of the Enso ecosystem.
+Unless where specified otherwise, the components can be used outside of the Liberu ecosystem.

 ### Demo